Aaron Berry: New York Jets

 Berry signed a two-year contract with the New York Jets on October 1, 2012.
 During his first season with the Jets, Berry played in seven games and contributed two tackles.
 He was placed on injured reserve on December 27, 2012.

 On July 26, 2013, Berry suffered a torn ACL during training camp and was placed on injured reserve the following day.

 Cleveland Browns

 Berry was signed by the Cleveland Browns on June 2, 2014.
 He was waived on September 9, 2014.

+Toronto Argonauts

+Berry played in 13 games for the Toronto Argonauts in 2016.

+Hamilton Tiger-Cats

+Berry played in two games for the Hamilton Tiger-Cats in 2017.